 The Port of Long Beach is committed to reducing air quality impacts associated with goods movement.
 Each year the Port conducts an annual inventory of air emissions from port-related sources, using the latest data and methodologies, to track progress for improving air quality and reducing health risks to surrounding communities, compared to 2005 levels.

-In 2011, Port-related 2011, all of the key air pollutants from port-related sources were reduced.
-In addition to a 75% drop in diesel emissions, smog-forming nitrogen oxides and sulfur oxides have been cut 50 percent and 80 percent respectively from 2005 levels.
-Greenhouse gases were lowered by 23 percent.
-Meanwhile, containerized cargo activity fell by 10 percent in the same period.
+In 2012, all of the key air pollutants from port-related sources were reduced.
+In addition to an 81 percent drop in diesel emissions, smog-forming nitrogen oxides and sulfur oxides have been cut 54 percent and 88 percent respectively from 2005 levels.
+Greenhouse gases were lowered by 24 percent.
+The reduction in pollutants far outpaced a 10 percent decline in containerized cargo activity in the same period.